 - 8 hours 40 minutes

 This includes compositing of the 3D tents, projecting textures on proxy geometry that is built from scratch inside Nuke.
-For most of the course, covers layout in Nuke, via cloning the real elements in the shot and balancing the composition until the camp looks and feels alive.
+Most of the course covers layout in Nuke, via cloning the real elements in the shot and balancing the composition until the camp looks and feels alive.
 There is a lot of secret compositing techniques and a minimum amount of using a 3D package.

 To complete the eagle composite inside After Effects on top of the output of the final Nuke comp from this course, be sure to check out AFX230: Compositing in After Effects: Eagle Flight Project.